kcanamar/code-every-day/log.md

 **Thoughts**: I felt good overall, I did find myself to struggle with these 8kyu challenges.
 I do need to read much more vanilla Javascript to get these to sink even further into my brain.
-Will he survive question took me longer then what I had hope for and was not the most elagent solution.
+Will he survive question took me longer then what I had hope for and was not the most elegant solution.
 I can honestly say that I am appreciative for challenging myself to spend more time doing coding challenges.

 **Link To Work**: [codewars](https://www.github.com/kcanamar/code-every-day/blob/main/codewars.js)